octo-technology/OpenTezos/docs/dapp/front-user-experience.md

   return (
 ```

 The `RaffleInformation` component will take this `TezosToolkit` as props.
-The contract held in the component storage will be fetched directly by _Taquito_: `ContractAbstraction<ContractProvider>`.
-The effect, which sets the contract state, is refactored using the passed `tzToolkit`
+The contract held in the component storage will be fetched directly by _Taquito_ as a `ContractAbstraction<ContractProvider>`.
+The effect, which sets the contract state, is refactored using the passed `tzToolkit` object.

 ``` typescript jsx
 import { BigMapAbstraction, TezosToolkit, ContractAbstraction, ContractProvider, TransactionWalletOperation } from "@taquito/taquito";